October 31, 2024

 What we are really interested in is “real” or inflation-adjusted spending.
 That is what goes into the GDP calculation.
-After adjusting for inflation real consumption spending fell 0.1% in January after having jumped 0.6% in December.
-In the past year real spending has risen 2.1%.
-The consumer’s willingness to spend has been fairly steady since the beginning of last year even though his or her purchasing power has been eroded to some extent by inflation.
+After adjusting for inflation real consumption spending rose 0.4% in September after climbing 0,2% in August and 0.4% in July.
+In the past year real spending has risen 3.1%.
+In the past three months that pace has climbed at a 3.8% pace.
+Thus, the consumer’s willingness to spend remains solid.

-The savings rate rose 0.1% in January to 3.8% after having fallen 0.4% in December.
-Consumers are saving much less of their paycheck each month than what they have done historically.
+The savings rate fell 0.4% in September to 4.6% after declining 0.1%% in August.
+Consumers are saving less of their paycheck each month than what they have done historically.
 In the 10-years prior to the 2020 recession the savings rate averaged 7.0%.
-However, with real disposable income rising at a 2.1% pace in recent months should be able to continue spending at a moderate pace.
+At 4.7% the savings rate is lower than its historical average.
+With real disposable income rising at a 3.1% pace in recent months and real spending rising 3.1%, consumers can continue to spend at a 3.1% pace forever.

-Consumers are spending, but are beginning to struggle.
-To maintain their pace of spending they are beginning to run up their credit card bills.
+To maintain their pace of spending consumers had been running up their credit card bills.
 That is OK for a while because they have very little debt in relation to income currently, but that is not a sustainable situation.
+The rate of growth in credit card borrowing has slowed to 10.6%, but it remains far too rapid to be sustained.
+But with income now rising in line with spending, consumers’ reliance on credit cards as a source of spending should be reduced.

 Thus far the additional debt has not been a problem.
 If that were the case, delinquency rates on consumer debt should have begun to rise.
-That is not yet the case.
+They have inched higher but that is all

-We expect GDP to rise roughly 2.0% in each of the first two quarters of this year.
-Steady job gains and significant wage gains will provide enough fuel to keep the economy going for some time to come.
+GDP rose 2.8% in the third quarter and GDP growth is expected to be 2.5% in the fourth quarter.
+Steady job gains and significant wage gains will provide enough fuel to keep the economy growing at a moderate rate in the months to come.

 Stephen Slifer